holmescharles/cv/README.md

 # Known Issues

-- Mac fonts seem to omit "pre-asteris" spaces on the first line of a paragraph.
+- Mac fonts seem to omit "pre-asterisk" spaces on the first line of a paragraph.